Syafiq Jaafar, still from Journeys, Dear Dad, 3:00 minutes, 2017. Distributed by VIVO Media Arts Centre.

 Journeys, Dear Dad is the exploration of the artist’s relationship with his late father.
 In Syafiq Jaafar’s installation, two visual sets of memories (one captured by Syafiq and one by his late father) are connected as a single recollection, going in and out of sync to represent the rhythms and flows of a father-son relationship.

-Stuart Marshall, Robert Marshall – Stuart Marshall, 10:00 minutes, 1991.
+Stuart Marshall, still from Robert Marshall – Stuart Marshall, 10:00 minutes, 1991.
 Distributed by VIVO Media Arts Centre.

 While in Vancouver, Stuart Marshall visited his deceased father’s sister.
 They looked at family home movies and remembered his father’s early death from a heart attack, hauntingly reflected in Marshall’s own battle with HIV.